octalprime/splitext/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/octalprime/splitext)

-this script needs tdqm for fancy progress bars
+this script needs tqdm for fancy progress bars

-`pip install tdqm`
+`pip install tqdm`

 change the file sizes you needed to split at the end of code line